Elizabeth (Liza) Goitein is senior director of the Brennan Center for Justice’s Liberty & National Security Program.

-Her writing has been featured in major newspapers including the New York Times, Washington Post, Wall Street Journal, USA Today, and Los Angeles Times, and she has appeared on national television and radio shows including the Rachel Maddow Show, All In with Chris Hayes, PBS NewsHour, and NPR’s Morning Edition and All Things Considered.
-She has testified before the Senate and House Judiciary Committees.
+Goitein is a nationally-recognized expert on presidential emergency powers, government surveillance, and government secrecy.
+Her writing has been featured in major newspapers and magazines including the New York Times, the Washington Post, the Wall Street Journal, USA Today, the Los Angeles Times, the Atlantic, and the New Republic, and she has appeared frequently on MSNBC, CNN, and NPR.
+She has testified on several occasions before the Senate and House Judiciary Committees.

 Goitein is admitted to the bar in the State of Massachusetts.
 Her practice in Washington, DC, is limited to practice before U.S. courts as provided in DCCA Rule 49(c)(3).